CreepyTnt/Bedrock-Launcher/README.md

 ### Automatic Backups
 The auto-backup script is already set to run on startup, however, as long as backup frequency is set to 0 (you can change this in the backup tab of the luancher) it will not backup the game.
 In the backup tab of the launcher, click "auto backup" and choose a folder to back up to and the backup frequency.
 It is reccomended to store backups in a seperate drive in case something happens to your entire main drive.

+Note that auto-backup is not fool-proof and may be unreliable.
+It is best to manually backup as well in case auto-backup fails.
+I am working on a standalone backuper that can back up any directory that will be much more reliable.
+I will probably bundle it with Bedrock Launcher when it is done.